Surprise! Your company just announced an IPO.

 - Count the numbers to estimate your cash after IPO.

 Your company will not navigate the IPO process alone.
-There will be a team of experienced advisers helping your company.
-You deserve the same.
+There will be a team of experienced advisers helping your company, and you deserve to have someone helping you figure things out too.

 Work with qualified advisors to follow the five steps here.
 Doing so you will avoid costly mistakes and maximize your after tax return.